whustedt/calendarium/README.md

 - **Purge Old Entries**
   - **POST** `/purge-old-entries`
   - Deletes all entries where the date is in the past and the category is not marked as protected.

+## Quote Management

+The application now includes full quote management functionality.
+Quotes can be managed via dedicated API endpoints as well as through an integrated admin interface.

+### Quote API Endpoints

+- **View and Manage Quotes**
+  - **GET** `/quotes/`
+  - Returns an HTML page displaying all quotes along with a form to add a new quote.

+- **Create Quote**
+  - **POST** `/quotes/create`
+  - Creates a new quote.
+Requires form data including:
+    - `text`: The quote content.
+    - `author`: The author of the quote.

+- **Update Quote**
+  - **POST** `/quotes/edit/<int:id>`
+  - Updates an existing quote with the provided ID.
+Accepts form data with new values for `text` and `author`.

+- **Delete Quote**
+  - **POST** `/quotes/delete/<int:id>`
+  - Deletes the quote with the specified ID.

+- **Current Quote API**
+  - **GET** `/quotes/current`
+  - Returns a JSON response containing a randomly selected quote.
+The quote selection is consistent for a given week (using the calendar week as a seed), ensuring that the "current quote" remains the same throughout the week.

+### Admin Interface for Quote Management

+The quote management interface has been simplified into a single HTML file (accessible via `/quotes/`) which includes:
+- A form at the top for adding new quotes.
+- An inline editable table for updating or deleting existing quotes.
+- Full-width text areas for better readability of quote text.

 ## Category Management